seawolf42/cloud-functions-dispatch/docs/source/usage.rst

 * invocation (calling)
 * execution (receiving)

-Note however that this is (nearly) a single codebase; the deployable artifacts only differ in ``main.py``, if at all.
+Note however that this is (nearly) a single codebase; though you are deploying to two places (some application and a cloud function to dispatch to) the deployable artifacts only differ in ``main.py``, if at all.

 Definition